Clinical UM Guideline

 In 2014, Dood and colleagues investigated whether endometrial ablation carried an increased risk of endometrial cancer or delay in diagnosis, as compared to medically managed abnormal uterine bleeding.
 Data were collected from a population-based cohort that included a total of 234,721 individuals with abnormal bleeding, 4776 of whom underwent endometrial ablation.
 The remaining 229,945 underwent medical management.
 During a median follow-up time of 4.07 years, 3 participants with a history of endometrial ablation and 601 participants who were treated medically developed endometrial cancer.
 There was not a statistically significant difference in endometrial cancer rates between groups (age-adjusted hazard ratio [HR] 0.61; 95% confidence interval [CI], 0.20 to 1.89; p=0.17).
 Additionally, the median time to endometrial cancer diagnosis, (237 days after ablation and 299 days with medical management), did not differ significantly between groups.
 The authors concluded their study findings that the comparative effectiveness of medical management and endometrial ablation for abnormal uterine bleeding is similar with regard to endometrial cancer outcomes.

-In a 2015 study, Laberge and colleagues evaluated the safety and efficacy of the Minerva® Endometrial Ablation System (Minerva Surgical, Redwood City, CA) against objective performance criteria (OPC), that is, an FDA-provided analysis of the success rates of five previously approved endometrial devices (Her Option Uterine Cryoablation Therapy System [CooperSurgical®, Trumbull, CT], Hydro ThermAblator® Endometrial Ablation System [Boston Scientific Corp., Marlborough, MA], Microsulis Microwave Endometrial Ablation System [Microsulis Medical, Waterloo, UK], NovaSure® Endometrial Ablation system [Hologic, Inc., Marlborough, MA] and the ThermaChoice® Uterine Balloon Therapy System [J &J Ethicon Gynecare, Somerville, NJ]) Using seven clinical locations, the researchers studied 105 menorrhagia subjects with a pictorial blood loss assessment score (PBLAC) > 150, who underwent the Minerva procedure.
-After 1 year, researchers found a ≤ 75 PBLAC score in 96.2% of subjects and amenorrhea in 69.5% of subjects.
+In a 2015 study, Laberge and colleagues evaluated the safety and efficacy of the Minerva® Endometrial Ablation System (Minerva Surgical, Redwood City, CA) against objective performance criteria (OPC), that is, an FDA-provided analysis of the success rates of five previously approved endometrial devices (Her Option Uterine Cryoablation Therapy System [CooperSurgical®, Trumbull, CT], Hydro ThermAblator® Endometrial Ablation System [Boston Scientific Corp., Marlborough, MA], Microsulis Microwave Endometrial Ablation System [Microsulis Medical, Waterloo, UK], NovaSure® Endometrial Ablation system [Hologic, Inc., Marlborough, MA] and the ThermaChoice® Uterine Balloon Therapy System [J &J Ethicon Gynecare, Somerville, NJ]) Using seven clinical locations, the researchers studied 105 menorrhagia participants with a pictorial blood loss assessment score (PBLAC) > 150, who underwent the Minerva procedure.
+After 1 year, researchers found a ≤ 75 PBLAC score in 96.2% of participants and amenorrhea in 69.5% of participants.
 No serious adverse events from the device were reported.
 The Minerva device was found to be superior to the OPC (lower confidence bound 66%, p<0.0001; upper confidence bound 83.5%, p<0.0001).

 In an industry-supported, double-arm, RCT multicenter study, Laberge and colleagues (2016) evaluated the safety and effectiveness of the Minerva Endometrial Ablation System compared to rollerball endometrial ablation.
 Prior to inclusion in the study, participants had to demonstrate a minimum menstrual blood loss of 160 mL by AH laboratory analysis.
-Using 13 clinical locations, researchers randomly assigned 153 subjects to receive the Minerva procedure (n=102) or the rollerball procedure (n=51).
+Using 13 clinical locations, researchers randomly assigned 153 participants to receive the Minerva procedure (n=102) or the rollerball procedure (n=51).
 Blood loss was measured at 6 months and 12 months and success was considered ≤ 80 mL.
 After 1 year, the Minerva group had a 93.1% success rate compared to 80.4% for the rollerball group (p=0.02).
 Additionally, amenorrhea was achieved for 71.6% of the Minerva group and 49% for the rollerball group (p=0.01).
 The Minerva group had 5 serious adverse events (4.9%) compared to 3 for the rollerball group (6.0%).
 The most common adverse event for the Minerva group was abdominal pain and/or bloating (2.9%).
-Limitations of the study included a lack of subject diversity and short follow-up duration.
+Limitations of the study included a lack of participant diversity and short follow-up duration.

 Kalampokas and colleagues (2017) reported on a retrospective study that evaluated the long-term incidence of hysterectomy after endometrial resection/endometrial ablation (ERA) for heavy menstrual bleeding.
 A total of 901 individuals underwent ERA with first- or second-generation methods between 1990 and 1997.
 The researchers found that 22.9% (206/901) of individuals had a post-ERA hysterectomy; 75.2% of individuals had the hysterectomy within 5 years of ERA.
 Only 4.4% (9 individuals) had a hysterectomy within 16-25 years of having ERA.
 The most common reasons for hysterectomy were fibroids, ovarian cysts, and prolapse.
 The researchers concluded that ERA is a successful long-term treatment for heavy menstrual bleeding as most individuals do not require a hysterectomy within 25 years of ERA.

 Soini and colleagues (2017) conducted a retrospective cohort study to determine the risk of cancer and the hysterectomy rate after endometrial ablation for abnormal uterine bleeding.
-The researchers collected data on 5484 female individuals between 1997 and 2014 who had an endometrial ablation and who had never been diagnosed with cancer.
-They compared the cohort to a control group of 26,938 females.
+The researchers collected data on 5484 women between 1997 and 2014 who had an endometrial ablation and who had never been diagnosed with cancer.
+They compared the cohort to a control group of 26,938 women.
 A total of 154 individuals in the endometrial ablation cohort were diagnosed with cancer during 39,892 women-years at risk.
 The standard incidence ratio for all cancers was 0.96 (95% CI, 0.82 to 1.13).
 The standard incidence ratio for endometrial cancer was 0.56 (95% CI, 0.12 to 1.64) and for breast cancer was 0.86 (95% CI, 0.67 to 1.09).
 A total of 1086 individuals (19.8%) had hysterectomies post-endometrial ablation, compared to 2521 (9.4%) in the control group.
 The adjusted hazard risk for hysterectomy in the endometrial ablation cohort was 3.63 (95% CI, 3.32 to 3.96; p<0.001).
 The authors found that endometrial ablation was not associated with an increased risk for endometrial or breast cancer, and endometrial ablation is an effective alternative to hysterectomy in selected women with heavy menstrual bleeding.

 In a monocentric, longitudinal cohort study, Philip and colleagues (2018) evaluated the efficacy of the NovaSure Endometrial Ablation system in individuals with adenomyosis.
 A total of 43 individuals with a median age of 46.7 years were included.
 The NovaSure procedure was performed as outpatient surgery under general or locoregional anesthesia, with a hysteroscopy performed at the end of the procedure to verify the quality of destruction.
 A validated questionnaire on gynecological symptoms (dysmenorrhea and abnormal uterine bleeding) was sent to each participant preoperatively and followed up with a phone call at 6 months and 3 years.
-At 3 years, there was a significant reduction in abnormal uterine bleeding in 29 subjects (–67.4%; 95% CI, 53.3 to 81.6; p<0.00001) and amenorrhea in 16 subjects (37.2%; 95% CI, 22.6 to 51.8, p<0.00001).
-However, 11 subjects experienced significant recurrence of abnormal uterine bleeding between 6 months and 3 years.
+At 3 years, there was a significant reduction in abnormal uterine bleeding in 29 participants (–67.4%; 95% CI, 53.3 to 81.6; p<0.00001) and amenorrhea in 16 participants (37.2%; 95% CI, 22.6 to 51.8, p<0.00001).
+However, 11 participants experienced significant recurrence of abnormal uterine bleeding between 6 months and 3 years.
 No major complications were reported, and the overall satisfaction rate was 92%.
 The researchers concluded that NovaSure is effective in treating adenomyosis, but efficacy may decrease over time in some individuals.

-In a 2019 Cochrane review, Bofill and colleagues compared the efficacy, safety and acceptability of endometrial destruction techniques (first, second and third generation) to reduce heavy menstrual bleeding in premenopausal women.
+In a 2019 Cochrane review, Bofill and colleagues compared the efficacy, safety and acceptability of endometrial destruction techniques (first, second and third generation) to reduce heavy menstrual bleeding in premenopausal individuals.
 The researchers included 28 studies (n=4287), and the quality of evidence was deemed very low to moderate.
 They found equivalent efficacy between first-generation techniques (endometrial laser ablation, transcervical resection of the endometrium, and rollerball endometrial ablation) and second-generation techniques (thermal balloon endometrial ablation, microwave endometrial ablation, hydrothermal ablation, bipolar radiofrequency endometrial ablation, and endometrial cryotherapy) for heavy menstrual bleeding.
 However, second- generation techniques were associated with a shorter procedure time and were more often performed under local anesthetics.
 The evidence was insufficient to show superiority of specific second-generation techniques or for the safety and efficacy of third-generation techniques compared to first- and second-generation techniques.

 Some of the above studies involve the use of the ThermaChoice Uterine Balloon Therapy System and the Microwave Endometrial Ablation System.
 It should be noted that these devices are no longer available in the United States.